 Woman Paralyzed By Defective Airbag Reaches Settlement with Takata

 In 2014, a woman was paralyzed when the airbags in the vehicle she was driving deployed “forcefully,” leaving her with tragic injuries.
-In April, she died after spending nearly two years of her life in the hospital.
+In April, she died after spending more than two years of her life in the hospital.
 Last month, her lawyers reached a settlement agreement with the airbags’ manufacturer, Takata.

 According to an article by Reuters, the automotive defect settlement was agreed to and confirmed by Takata Corp., although the terms of the settlement were not disclosed.
 Based on the extent of the plaintiff’s injuries – all four of her limbs were paralyzed – it is likely that the claim demanded compensation for not only economic damages, but a large amount of noneconomic damages, like pain and suffering and loss of quality of life, as well.